 Recorded at Symphony Hall on Jan.
 22, 2023

-Hear a conversation with Václav Luks and CRB's Alan McLellan and read the transcript below:
+Hear a conversation with Václav Luks and CRB's Alan McLellan using the audio player above, and read the transcript below:

-Alan McLellan I'm Alan McLellan and this is WCRB In Concert, and Václav Luks is conducting the Handel and Haydn Society in music by [Paul] Wranitzky and Beethoven this weekend.
+Alan McClellan I'm Alan McClellan and this is WCRB In Concert, and Václav Luks is conducting the Handel and Haydn Society in music by [Paul] Wranitzky and Beethoven this weekend.
 And we're very excited to welcome him to the studio today.
 Welcome.

 Václav Luks Hello.

 Alan McClellan It's been several months since you were here last and you've been busy with the 1704 Project, which is your early music orchestra and chorus as well.
 What projects have you been working on?